nagat/Curriculum/lectures/Day5.md

 4. Run 'Debug' after correcting the file together
 5. Rejoice

-#### Create the New Drupal Website
+## Create the New Drupal Website
 1. clone the dev repo
-2. open Acquia Dev Desktop
+2. open Acquia Dev Desktop 2
 3. click on the (+) in the bottom left corner of the window and choose "Import local Drupal site"
-4. fill in the fields

-8. SSH into your vagrant box (vagrant ssh)
-9. Create a mysql database by running the following commands (only type the parts after '--:')
---: mysql -uroot -proot # this connects to your mysql database via the command line
---: create database myfirstdrupalsite; -- this creates a database named myfirstdrupalsite. don't leave out the semicolon.
---: exit; -- leaves the mysql command line editor
-10. In your browser, go to 192.168.44.44/drupal-7.X (replace the 'drupal-7.X' with the name of the folder you downloaded)
-11: Run through the installation steps
--- When it asks you to pick between 'Standard' or 'Minimal', choose Standard -- When it asks for your database username, password, and name, enter the following:
----- Username: root
----- Password: root
----- Database name: myfirstdrupalsite
+4. for (local codebase folder) select the local repo
+5. fill in (local site name) with an appropriate name for your website
+6. leave it set to "create new database"
+7. after clicking "ok," click on your local site link
+8. start going through the installation process; leave "standard" and "english" selected, clicking save and continue each time.
-12: Click 'next' and fill in the required fields until your site begins installing
+9. fill in all of the required fields,click save and continue.
-13: Look around your new Drupal 7 website!
+10.and enjoy your new website!